skeoop/skeoop.github.io/javafx/Getting-Started.md

 ## Be Careful of Imports!

 JavaFX classes are in packages beginning with `javafx.`, such as `javafx.scene.control`.
 Many JavaFX classes have the **same name** as a class in `java.awt` or `javax.swing`.
-If you import the wrong class, your application won't work!
+If you import the wrong class, your application won't work.
 If you are *lucky*, it won't compile, too.

 | Package          | Meaning                           |
 |:-----------------|-----------------------------------|